 When to Speak With a Doctor

-Healthy eating, regular exercise, and proper sleep form the foundation.
-If persistent fatigue, depression, night sweats, or a complete loss of libido continue despite those efforts, medical evaluation becomes necessary.
+Healthy food, physical activity, and adequate sleep form the base of hormone health.
+Still, if fatigue, depression, night sweats, or a complete loss of libido continue despite those efforts, medical advice becomes important.

-Blood testing can confirm whether testosterone levels fall below clinical thresholds.
-At that point, a healthcare provider can outline appropriate next steps, which may include lifestyle adjustments, monitoring, or hormone therapy.
+Blood testing can determine whether testosterone levels fall below the normal clinical range.
+From there, a doctor can discuss the next step, which may include monitoring, lifestyle changes, or hormone therapy.